Adeniyi-Bella/Netflix-streaming/README.md

 # Netflix-clone

-## This is a netflix clone built with next.js, typescript and tailwind.css.
+### This is a netflix clone built with next.js, typescript and tailwind.css.
+Firebase auth hooks was used to authenticate users.

 - Live App: [here](https://netflix-streaming.vercel.app/login) .